YifanTian/Tap-News/README.md

 # Tap-News
-A real Time News Scraping and Recommendation System using React, Node.js, MongoDB, and TensorFlow.
+A Real Time News Scraping and Recommendation System using React, Node.js, MongoDB, and TensorFlow.